-The domestic installed fuel fill is labeled "gas" and is located along the starboard aft deck.
+The fuel fill is labeled "gas" and is located along the starboard aft deck.
 When fueling it is important to keep the fill nozzle in contact with the fuel fill line since it decreases static electricity, which may spark and ignite gasoline vapors.
 Always use the recommended fuel octane rating as specified in your outboard engine owner's manual.
 Extinguish all flame producing agents before fueling.
 The fill cap leads to the anti-siphon valve and fuel tank.
-When finished fueling ensure that the gas cap ratchets shut which ensures that vapors are contained within the system.
+Ensure that the gas cap ratchets shut which ensures that vapors are contained within the system.